RealTimeChris/simdjson/doc/basics.md

 Storing directly into an existing string instance
 -----------------------------------------------------

-The simdjson library favours  the use of `std::string_view` instances because it tends to lead to better performance due to causing fewer memory allocations.
+The simdjson2 library favours  the use of `std::string_view` instances because it tends to lead to better performance due to causing fewer memory allocations.
 However, they are cases where you need to store a string result in a `std::string` instance.
 You can do so with a templated version of the `to_string()` method which takes as